 The Minister’s argument is not on the face of it absurd.
 In fact, if the government had decided to generate the income for universities through a graduate tax, or rather if it had labelled the same scheme differently, the effect might have been different.
 But it didn’t, and fees will be funded by loans, which in turn produce debt.
 It is still too early to gauge exactly what impact this is having, but the first visible effect has been a significant reduction in the number of student applicants.

 The evidence from the United States, Australia and Britain all points to a similar conclusion: that student loans have unintended consequences and present both a disincentive to study and financial uncertainties attached to repayments.
 In this setting, it would be wise for countries contemplating loan schemes – like Ireland – to think again.
 It is one thing to ask those who can afford to do so to pay a tuition fee; it is another to suggest to those who cannot afford it that a loan may be an acceptable form of support.
-It almost certainly isn’t.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+It almost certainly isn’t.higher education comment below, or link to this permanent URL from your own site.